roy2909/roy2909.github.io/_posts/2024-02-12-Exploration.md

 Key features implemented include:

-**Data Fusion:** Fusion of Lidar and camera data allows the robot to effectively map the environment and identify loop closures.
+**Sensor Fusion:** Fusion of Lidar and camera data allows the robot to effectively map the environment and identify loop closures.

 **Lidar Point Clouds:** Used to detect obstacles and provide a wider field of view.

 **Infrared Camera Data:** From the RealSense camera enables loop closures, enhancing mapping accuracy.

 **RTAB-Map Integration:** The robot employs the RTAB-Map package to fuse Lidar and camera data, creating a comprehensive map of the environment as it explores.

 ### Autonomous Exploration and Navigation